To underestimate is to miscalculate and misjudge. To do so is a grievous error that will cost you dearly. What are you miscalculating?

 4 ) Make your enemies underestimate

-On the other hand, you want your enemies to underestimate your skills and strengths.
+You want your enemies to underestimate your skills and strengths.
 It will give you the edge.

 “Never interrupt your enemy when he is making a mistake.” ― Napoleon Bonaparte